 DisabilityStatus I do not want to answer No, I do not have a disability and have not had one in the past Yes, I have a disability, or have had one in the past

+If you believe you belong to any of the categories of protected veterans listed below, please indicate by making the appropriate selection.
 As a government contractor subject to the Vietnam Era Veterans Readjustment Assistance Act (VEVRAA), we request this information in order to measure the effectiveness of the outreach and positive recruitment efforts we undertake pursuant to VEVRAA.
 Classification of protected categories is as follows: